Rdoolittle90/Dayz-File-Bot/README.md

 Scope and Features still under heavy development

 ## Purpose
-This bot is intended to be used as a Dayz server manager in bot file management and discord managment capacity
+This bot is intended to be used as a Dayz server manager

 ### Current Features